Commodity Supplemental Food Program (CSFP)

 When you go to get registered at a food site, you will need to bring:

-Can I get benefits from both CSFP and the WIC Program at the same time?
+Can I get benefits from both CSFP and other nutrition programs at the same time?

 Can I get benefits from two different CSFP sites at the same time?